.

 religion.noun,.plural.religions

-a personal set or an accepted institutionalized.system of religious.attitudes, beliefs and practices with scrupulous.conformity, one example being that of the satanists; a cause, a principle or an activity pursued with zeal or conscientious.devotion; belief in and reverence for a supernatural power or powers regarded as creator and governor of the universe; a personal or institutionalized system (religion) grounded in such belief and worship; a set of beliefs, values and practices based on the teachings of a spiritual leader; from Middle English 'religioun' and Old French 'religion' which is from Latin 'religio' and perhaps from 'religare' meaning 'to tie fast' or bind upon; to 'rely'
+a personal set or an accepted institutionalized.system of religious.attitudes, beliefs and practices with scrupulous.conformity, one example being that of the satanists; a cause, a principle or an activity pursued with zeal or conscientious.devotion; belief in and reverence for a supernatural power or powers regarded as creator and governor of the universe; a personal or institutionalized system (religion) grounded in such belief and worship; a set of beliefs, values and practices based on the teachings of a spiritual leader; from Middle English 'religioun' and Old French 'religion' which is from Latin 'religio' and perhaps from 'religare' meaning 'to tie fast', to bind upon; to 'rely'

 excessive or affected religious zeal